Raazi

 Raazi was released on 11 May 2018.
-Made on a budget of ₹350 million, Raazi went on to gross ₹195.75 crore worldwide, emerging as one of the highest-grossing Indian films featuring a female protagonist.
+Made on a budget of ₹350 million, Raazi went on to gross ₹195.75 crore worldwide, emerging as one of the highest-grossing Indian films featuring a female lead.
 It was also a critical success, with Meghna's direction and Bhatt's performance receiving praise.
 At the 64th Filmfare Awards, Raazi received 15 nominations and won a leading 5 awards (tying with Andhadhun), including Best Film, Best Director (Gulzar) and Best Actress (Bhatt).